ljwagerfield/autospec/README.md

 1. Create a specification file for your REST API.

-2. Run AutoSpec.
+2. Run your REST API.

+3. Run AutoSpec, passing it your specification file.

-3. AutoSpec traverses your API, calling your endpoints in all their possible sequences, and flags any bugs it detects.
+AutoSpec will traverse your API, calling its endpoints in all their possible sequences, and will flag the bugs that it detects.

 ## AutoSpec is not just a fuzzer!